 Kanako Inoue was born in Ibaraki, Japan.
-Inspired by her older brother taking piano lesson at the local music school,she started playing the piano at the age of three. from then on she quickly developed her skill in playing the piano.
-In Ibaraki she was taught by Tokyo Conservatory professors.
+Inspired by her older brother taking piano lesson at the local music school,she started playing the piano at the age of four. from then on she quickly developed her skill of playing the piano.
+In Ibaraki she was taught by professors from the Toho-Gakuen conservatory in Tokyo.
 When Kanako was fifteen, she went to Tokyo to study piano under professor Fujiko Yamada.

 In 2008, Kanako got her